 This is not all.
 You will face many other consequences, like not meeting the eligibility criteria for most jobs, especially if they are driving-related.
 Employers often check your records to assess your credibility, which often results in disqualification.
 Moreover, the insurance companies will see you as a high-risk driver, which will subject you to high insurance premiums.
 All these lead to difficulty in your life ahead.

 A better approach is to consult with an attorney with experience in criminal traffic violations, misdemeanor moving violations, and criminal offenses.
 They will guide you through the legal process and help you protect your rights.

 Penalties For Moving Violations in Illinois

 The penalties for speeding violations vary depending on the type of violation, the severity of the traffic offense, whether your case is tried in a traffic court or criminal court, and if you have previous traffic violations on your record.

 There is a significant difference between the penalties for minor and major violations.
 A minor moving violation, such as failing to stop at a stop sign or red light, will likely result in ticket fines rather than court.

 Driving faster than the posted speed limit is a moving violation under Illinois law.
-The penalties for speeding tickets depend on how fast over the speed limit you were driving, whether you have committed previous speeding offenses, and whether there were aggravating factors, such as speeding in a school zone.
+The penalties for speeding tickets depend on how fast you were over the speed limit you were driving, whether you had committed previous speeding offenses, and whether there were aggravating factors, such as speeding in a school zone.